- Two Simple Concepts: "Entity" and "Environment"

 A quick word on the oxymoron that is Anarcho-Capitalism (a favourite among elements of the so-called "libertarian right" in America).

-Ron Paul makes clear that he's against coersive force impinging on individual rights.
-People like Proudhon, Bakunin, Kropotkin and likely Marx might have pointed out to Ron Paul that you cannot have Anarchism / Libertarianism combined with Capitalism, because once you have the private ownership of the means of production, you have an authoritarian and exploitative entity.
-Your acceptance of a wage means you've rented yourself out for a certain amount of hours and during this period you are literally owned by the enterprise, you are thus submitting to its coercive rule (this is called "having a job" or in more honest times, "wage slavery").
-You may notice, Ron Paul will happily talk about the "environment" (the free market) but will not talk about the coercive nature of the private "entity" (the capitalist enterprise, see below); someone like Richard Wolff however, happily will (though may be less keen to discuss the coercive nature of the state).
+Ron Paul makes clear that he's against coercive force impinging on individual rights.
+People like Proudhon, Bakunin and Kropotkin might have pointed out to Ron Paul that you cannot have anarchism / libertarianism combined with capitalism, because once you have the private ownership of the means of production, you have an authoritarian and exploitative entity.
+Your acceptance of a wage (as an "employee") means you've rented yourself out for a certain amount of hours and during this period your labour, time and creativity are the property of the entity1 (the "employer"); you are thus submitting to the entity's coercive rule (this is called "having a job" or in more honest times, "wage slavery").
+You may notice, Ron Paul will happily talk about the "environment" (the free market) but will not talk about the coercive nature of the private "entity" (the capitalist enterprise2); someone like Richard Wolff however, happily will (though may be less keen to discuss the coercive nature of the state).
 Libertarian proponents of laissez-faire capitalism often proffer the old canard that anyone is free to choose who they work for (just as a prostitute is free to choose their clientele); this implies a peculiar definition of liberty; the freedom to choose one's master.
 Of course, no one is free to choose non-capitalist enterprises if there aren't any.

 Ideological Banks Terraforming The Economic Landscape With "Credit"